Alchemy in art and entertainment

 Alchemy has had a long-standing relationship with art, seen both in alchemical texts and in mainstream entertainment.
 Literary alchemy appears throughout the history of English literature from Shakespeare to modern Fantasy authors.
 Here, characters or plot structure follow an alchemical magnum opus.
 In the fourteenth century, Chaucer began a trend of alchemical satire that can still be seen in recent fantasy works like those of Terry Pratchett.

 Visual artists had a similar relationship with alchemy.
 While some of them used alchemy as a source of satire, others worked with the alchemists themselves or integrated alchemical thought or symbols in their work.
 Music was also present in the works of alchemists and continues to influence popular performers.
-In the last hundred years, alchemists have been portrayed in a magical and spagyric role in fantasy fiction, film, television, comics and video games.
+In the last hundred years, alchemists have been portrayed in a magical and spagyric (ie. medicinal) role in fantasy fiction, film, television, comics and video games.

 Visual art

 Jan Bäcklund and Jacob Wamberg categorize alchemical art into the following four groups: